adamsilver/fdpb/04-book-a-flight.md

 > When testing mobile flight booking forms, we found people preferred steppers for selecting the number of passengers.
 No dropdown menu required, especially since there's a maximum of 8 travelers allowed and the vast majority select 1-2 travelers.

 Having discussed number inputs in chapter 2, we know that some browsers provide their own stepper buttons.
 The problem is that they are tiny and hard to click.
 And mobile browsers don't show them at all&mdash;they just show a numeric keyboard.
 Instead, we can disable the browser spinners and enhance the input with larger ones.
-Not only are they easier to use on desktop but it saves mobile users having to use an on-screen keyboard.
+Not only are they easier to use on desktop but it saves mobile users having to trigger their on-screen keyboard.

 ![Thing](.)